ogdendavis/saratogaspringsdoodles/src/cms/litters/loli-pop-and-dewey.md

   - image: /img/blue-boy.jpg
   - image: /img/black-girl.jpg
 ---
 Puppies born October 13, 2 boys and 5 girls!
 Loli has had great puppies and is a great mama to them.
 Puppy pick day is November 24th and go home day is December 8th.
-We are a little sad that this will be her last litter but are excited to have her living with us in our home :) I Have two boys and two girls available.
+We are a little sad that this will be her last litter but are excited to have her living with us in our home :) I Have one boy blue boy and one girl pink girl available.